vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

 ![image](/assets/2025-01-04/030.png)

-The function within the timer event is just for counting down the seconds which are left and then setting the text back to "N/A" after the time is up.
+The function in the timer event is used to count the time that's left, and to set the text back to "N/A" once the time is up.

 ![image](/assets/2025-01-04/040.png)

 ## Call the API

 Let's assume the application is actively running on a box and the box is connected to the Hub.
-The screenshot show the box in the Hub portal.
+This screenshot shows the box in the Hub portal:

 ![image](/assets/2025-01-04/040.png)

-The first we need to do is to connect to the Hub and exchange the API key with a access token we will need for the real calls later.
+The first thing we need to do is connect to the Hub and exchange the API key with an access token that we will need for the real calls later.

 {% highlight python %}
 import requests